asdacdsfca/LOL_Esports_Analysis/README.md

 <iframe src="Assets/result_champ.html" width=600 height=600 frameBorder=0></iframe>

 **Exaplantion**:
 We observe that `Jinx` has a slightly higher **overall** win rate than `Aphelios`.
-This observation leads us to think **Is Jinx more Likely to Win than Aphelios at any Given Match** which is essentially what the anlysis is based on.
+This observation leads us to think: **Is Jinx more Likely to Win than Aphelios at any Given Match?** which is essentially what the anlysis is based on.